netinvent/el_scripts/README.md

 ### Setup OPNSense

-Download and instlal OPNSense firewall and passthrough PCI NICS according to their address on EL 9.
+Download and install OPNSense firewall and passthrough PCI NICS according to their address on EL 9.

 ### Setup Readonly